d-ries/linux-essentials/03_commandline/01_course.md

 passwd (1ssl)        - compute password hashes
 passwd (5)           - the password file
 ```
 Looking at the output above we see 3 ```passwd``` entries containing different numbers between the brackets.
 The numbers refer to the _section_ of the manpage.
 By default, the `man` command will open section 1, which contains information about the command `passwd`.
-We can see there is also a section 5 which contains information about the configuration file `/etc/passwd`.
+We can see that there is also a section 5 which contains information about the configuration file `/etc/passwd`.
 We can open this section as follows:
 ```bash
 man 5 passwd
 ```